laur89/docker-borg-mysql-backup/README.md

     SMTP_ACCOUNT            smtp account to use for sending mail, defaults to 'default';
                             makes sense only if you've provided your own MSMTPRC config at /config/msmtprc

+      following params are only used/required if ERR_NOTIF value contains 'pushover':
+    PUSHOVER_USER_KEY       your pushover account key
+    PUSHOVER_APP_TOKEN      token of a registered app to send notifications from

 ## Script usage